 The name Betamax derives from two different places: “Beta” is the Japanese word for how signals are recorded on a tape, and the Greek letter for “beta” looks like a cassette tape traveling through a transport.
 “Max,” on the other hand, was merely thrown on the end for marketing purposes, meant to signify maximum audio-visual quality.

-The very fist Betamax product in the United States was the LV-1901, a console with a 19-inch color monitor and 1/2-inch wide videotapes.
+The very first Betamax product in the United States was the LV-1901, a console with a 19-inch color monitor and 1/2-inch wide videotapes.
 Released in November of 1975, the LV-1901 was unlike anything else on the market.
 The only thing that even came close to comparing was the U-matic, a simple, rudimentary videotape that was much thicker in size and poorer in quality.

 Betamax was distinct for its lack of a guard band and its attempt to cut down on crosstalk, where multiple audio signals are read at once during playback.